Micro Pomeranian, teacup Pomeranian, Micro Teacup Pomeranian, Mini Poms, Merle Pom, Miniature Pomeranian, standard Pomeranian

 AVOID ANY ADVERTS THAT USE THESE TERMS TO DESCRIBE THE PUPPIES

-TEACUP - STANDARD - VICTORIAN - MICRO - MINI
+TEACUP - STANDARD - VICTORIAN - MICRO - MINI- MINIATURE - MERLE - RARE - RUSSIAN

 ASK FOR PROOF WHEN ADVERTS STATE THE PUPPIES ARE FROM CHAMPIONS OR SHOW WINNING DOGS OR TOP PEDIGREES.
 ASK THEM FOR THE RESULTS, GOOGLE THE DOGS NAMES AND SEE IF THEY REALLY HAVE WON ANYTHING.

-So many adverts say world famous kennel when actually they are not and have only just started in the breed and claiming to be from champion linage often means they saw one champion in the pedigree out of 15 dogs.
+So many adverts say world famous kennel when actually they are not and have only just started in the breed.
+Also claiming to be from champion linage often means they saw a couple of junior champions which don't mean anything only adult champions count for anything in the pedigree so if it reads Jr Ch it's nothing.

 QUESTIONS TO ASK THE BREEDER